neurobiology-ut/PHILOW/README.md

 5) select output dir for predicted labels

 6) click on the "predict" button

+7) Check the command line for the progress of prediction.
+If you want to stop in the middle, use ctrl+C.

 ### train and predict with Google Colab
 If you don't have a GPU machine, you can use Google Colab to perform GPU-based training and prediction for free.